friendly/genridge/README.md

 ### Variance Inflation Factors

-The effects of colinearity can be measured by a variance inflation factor (VIF), the ratio of the sampling variances of the coefficients, relative to what they would be if all predictors were uncorrelated, given by $$
+The effects of collinearity can be measured by a variance inflation factor (VIF), the ratio of the sampling variances of the coefficients, relative to what they would be if all predictors were uncorrelated, given by $$